Working from Home is Damaging Employee Trust; a shift from commercial office space

 - Communications.
 While it may seem that everything has changed during the COVID-19 pandemic, many things remain the same.
 Focus on communicating the things that haven’t changed.
 This can increase the sense of stability and reduce uncertainty among workers.

 Many companies are learning that working from home creates its own set of problems.
-As a result, managers and employees alike are rediscovering the vital role commercial office space plays in corporate culture and worker productivity.
+As a result, managers and employees alike are rediscovering the vital role working from an office can play in corporate culture and worker productivity.

 Our blog posting Commercial Office Space Still Vital goes into this topic in greater depth.
 It’s a must read for those who are struggling with the role the office will play in their companies in the future.